Jimbly/dcjam2024/Jimb-TODO.md

 * title screen
   * add silhouette of monster flickering, and use that in Facebook share image
 * adjust fog colors and settings of all levels - backdrops too
-* fill in empty space in UI with some noise at least
 * lighting flicker l3 (after insanity)
   * maybe height noise thingy?